-In February, 2021, the Company's wholly-owned consolidated subsidiary, CAL, entered into a secured revolving credit facility (the "Revolving Loan").
-The Revolving Loan was assigned to the Company in connection with our acquisition of our financing subsidiary.
-The Revolving Loan has an aggregate borrowing base of up to \$10,000,000 and bears interest, payable in cash in arrears, at a per annum rate equal to the greater of (x) Prime Rate plus 1.50% and (y) 4.75%.
-The Company incurred debt issuance costs of \$100,000 related to the origination of the Revolving Loan, which were capitalized and are subsequently being amortized through maturity.
-As of September 30, 2021, unamortized debt issuance costs of \$42,466 are recorded in Other Assets on the Consolidated Balance Sheet.
-The Revolving Loan does not incur any unused fees.
+During the period ended June 30, 2021, the Company, through its wholly-owned consolidated subsidiary, CAL, entered into a secured revolving credit facility (the "Revolving Loan").
+The Revolving Loan has an aggregate borrowing base of up to\$10,000,000 and bears interest, payable in cash in arrears, at a per annum rate equal to the greater of (x) Prime Rate plus 1.50% and (y) 4.75%.
+The Company incurred debt issuance costs of \$100,000 related to the origination of the Revolving Loan, which were capitalized and subsequently amortized through maturity.
+As of June 30, 2021, unamortized debt issuance costs of \$67,671 are recorded in Other Assets on the Consolidated Balance Sheet.
+The Revolving Loan does not have any unused fees.

 The maturity date of the Revolving Loan is the earlier of (i) February 12, 2023 and (ii) the date on which the Revolving Loan is terminated pursuant to terms in the Revolving Loan agreement.
-For the period from April 1, 2021 to September 30, 2021, neither the Company nor CAL borrowed against the Revolving Loan and therefore no interest expense was incurred for the period then ended.
+For the period from April 1, 2021 to June 30, 2021, the Company did not borrow against the Revolving Loan and therefore no interest expense was incurred for the period then ended.